Hogwarts Legacy is an upcoming Harry Potter RPG that will allow players to explore the Wizarding Wizard like never before.

 Hogwarts Legacy trailer

-To date, we’ve only got one trailer for Hogwarts Legacy.
-It’s a pretty fantastic look at the game showcasing the famous castle and the variety of ways you’ll be able to interact with the Wizarding World and its inhabitants (both human and beast).
+The first Hogwarts Legacy trailer offers a pretty fantastic look at the upcoming game.
+It showcases the famous castle and the variety of ways you’ll be able to interact with the Wizarding World and its inhabitants (both human and beast).
 There’s even a hint of who the game’s main villain might be, and they look just as fierce as He Who Must Not Be Named.

 Hogwarts Legacy State of Play

-After Hogwarts Legacy's announcement in September 2020, Harry Potter fans were forced to endure a pretty tortuous wait.
-For more than 18 months the development team at Avalanche Software/Portkey Games were very quiet, but that's all changed.
+After Hogwarts Legacy's announcement in September 2020, Harry Potter fans were forced to endure a pretty torturous wait.
+For more than 18 months the development team at Avalanche Software/Portkey Games was very quiet, but that's all changed earlier this year.

-This month, Hogwarts Legacy was given it's own dedicated State of Play livestream.
-This showcased over 14 minutes of gameplay, and also included some insight from the game's development team.
-You can watch it back in full here, and trust us it's a magical watch.
+In March, Hogwarts Legacy was given its own dedicated State of Play live stream.
+This showcased over 14 minutes of gameplay and also included some insight from the game's development team.
+You can watch it back in full here (opens in new tab), and trust us it's a magical watch.

 Hogwarts Legacy gameplay